BroadcomMFD/debugger-for-mainframe/README.md

 - **"interTestCharset"**:
     - (Optional) Specifies the Testing Tools Server Charset for Listings.
 Specify this field only if your Testing Tools Server instance is configured to use a client code page other than UTF-8.
 - **"paragraphBreakpoints"**:
-    - (Optional) Specify "true" to have the debugging session stop automatically at each new paragraph.
+    - (Optional) Specify "true" to have the debugging session stop automatically at each new paragraph or label.
+For more information, see [Paragraph Breakpoints](#paragraph-breakpoints).
 - **"callTrace"**:
-    - (Optional, CICS only) Specify "false" to disable the call trace feature.
+    - (CICS only, optional) Specify "false" to disable the call trace feature.
 The feature is enabled by default.
+For more information, see [Call Trace and Statement Trace](#call-trace-and-statement-trace).
 - **"statementTrace"**:
     - (Optional) Specify "false" to disable the statement trace feature.
 The feature is enabled by default.
+For more information, see [Call Trace and Statement Trace](#call-trace-and-statement-trace).
+- **"executionCounts"**:
+    - (Batch only, optional) Specify "true" to enable the execution counts feature.
+The feature is disabled by default.
+For more information, see [Execution Counts](#execution-counts).

 ### Run a Debug Session